elisehardy/Master-CRAFT/README.md

 Compilation has been tested with `g++ >= 6.2.0` and `clang >= 7.0.1`.

-The program is launch with the compiled executable `mastercraft`.
+The program is launch with the compiled executable `kill-mob`.

 ```
-./mastercraft
+./kill-mob
 ```